antmicro/ros2-gui-node/README.md

 ### Adding the Widget to the sample node

-The `src/samples/` directory contains examples on how to implement the ROS2 component node and integrate it with the `GuiNode`.
+The `src/samples/` directory contains examples on how to implement the ROS 2 component node and integrate it with the `GuiNode`.
 It can be used as a reference for creating new nodes.

 In this section, the `CounterWidget` Widget is added to the `src/samples/sample_gui_node.cpp` file by following an example from the [Widgets and RosData objects](#widgets-and-rosdata-objects) section: